Brownhills - Built on coal.

 Brownhills is situated on the edge of the West Midlands conurbation and specifically the Black Country industrial area.
 The town was built on coalmines, canals and railways.

 So why the picture of Elk in the wilds of Lapland?
 The photo was actually taken (25th March 2003) on Brownhills Common within a few yards of the A5 Watling Street main road.
-The Royal Forrest of Cannock (or Cannock Chase) was formed over a 1000 years ago and at one time stretched over a wide area including what became Brownhills.
-One of the main functions of the Forrest was to provide fresh food for "the ruling classes" and was stocked with deer.
-The Cannock Chase forrest has shrunk to a small part of its earlier size but still supports a large population of deer.
+The Royal Forest of Cannock (or Cannock Chase) was formed over a 1000 years ago and at one time stretched over a wide area including what became Brownhills.
+One of the main functions of the Forest was to provide fresh food for "the ruling classes" and was stocked with deer.
+The Cannock Chase forest has shrunk to a small part of its earlier size but still supports a large population of deer.
 With the recent increases in tree planting and nature parks, deer are testing the limits of their habitat including Brownhills.

 The old Brownhills "Central" Boys School.
 At the junction of Pelsall Road and the Chester Road.
 The building dating from 1893, was designed for 210 boys & girls & 120 infants.
 Attended by both boys and girls untill 1932.
-It finally closed in 1980 when it (and the Girls High School ) were replaced by the Brownhills Community School (or Brownhills CTC as it is now known), which is situated on the opposite side of Holland Park.
+It finally closed in 1980 when it (and the Girls High School ) were replaced by what is now called "Brownhills School" , which is situated on the opposite side of Holland Park.

-Brownhills Community Technology College from Brownhills Common and from the main entrance.
+from Brownhills Common and from the main entrance.

 Watling Street Junior & Infants School - at the junction of Watling Street (A5) and The Parade & Whitehorse Road.